Uzbekistan

 - Power of Attorney (no legalization);

-- Photographs and drawings of the model (5 sets, one of them in electronic form);
+- Photographs and drawings of the model;

 - Specification of the model;